Updates in screening and treatment of leading gastrointestinal cancers

 Gastrointestinal cancers can occur from the esophagus to the anus and in structures such as the pancreas and liver.
 Douglas A. Nelson, M.D., provides updates on the latest treatments.

-Not counting skin cancers, colon cancer is the third-most-diagnosed cancer in the United States and second deadliest, and the prevalence of colorectal cancer is increasing.
-People born in 1990 have double the risk of colon cancer and four times the risk of rectal cancer as someone born in 1950.
+Excluding skin cancers, colon cancer is the third most diagnosed cancer in the U.S. and the second deadliest; and the prevalence of colorectal cancer is increasing.
+People born in 1990 have double the risk for colon cancer and four times the risk for rectal cancer as someone born in 1950.

-“We’ve seen a huge increase in colorectal cancer in the under-50 population,” Douglas A. Nelson, M.D., hematologist/oncologist with Norton Cancer Institute, said during a continuing medical education presentation, “Review of GI Malignancies,” on the “MedChat” podcast.
+“We’ve seen a huge increase in colorectal cancer in the under-50 population,” said Douglas A. Nelson, M.D., gastrointestinal medical oncologist with Norton Cancer Institute.

-National guidelines now recommend screening with colonoscopy at age 45, instead of 50, for people with average risk.
+National guidelines now recommend colonoscopy screenings starting at age 45, instead of 50, for people with average risk.

 Pancreatic cancer

-Pancreatic cancer ranks 10th for men and 8th for women in terms of estimated new cancer diagnoses in the United States, according to the American Cancer Society.
-But pancreatic cancer is third in cancer deaths and expected to pass colorectal cancer to become the second-leading cause of cancer death in the next 10 years.
+Pancreatic cancer ranks 10th for men and eighth for women in terms of estimated new cancer diagnoses in the United States, according to the American Cancer Society.
+But pancreatic cancer is third in cancer deaths in women and fourth for men, and it’s expected to pass colorectal cancer to become the second-leading cause of cancer death in the next 10 years.

-Pancreatic cancer tends to be aggressive and discovered at a more advanced stage.
-New combinations of chemotherapy drugs appear to be more successful than single agents, but even when pancreatic cancer is caught early, a large percentage of patients recur despite treatment.
+New combinations of chemotherapy drugs appear to be more successful than single agents, but even when pancreatic cancer is caught early, a large percentage of patients will have a recurrence despite treatment.

 Gastric cancer

-The prognosis of gastric cancer is closely related to the stage of diagnosis.
-Early gastric cancer is limited to mucosa and submucosa and has a greater than 90% survival rate.
+The prognosis for gastric cancer is closely related to the stage of diagnosis.
+Early gastric cancer is limited to mucosa and submucosa and often has a greater than 90% survival rate.

 There are no national screening programs or recommendations for gastric cancers.
-Clinicians should be on the lookout for concerning symptoms, including a history of ulcers or unexplained abdominal pain that doesn’t respond to treatment with proton pump inhibitors, and unexplained weight loss, according to Dr. Nelson.
+Clinicians should be on the lookout for concerning symptoms, including a history of ulcers or unexplained abdominal pain that doesn’t respond to treatment with proton pump inhibitors, and unexplained weight loss.

 Infection with the intestinal bacteria H. pylori is a significant risk factor for gastric adenocarcinoma and gastric lymphomas.